Biology

 Courses

 BIOL 1011K.
-Introduction to Biology.
+Introductory Biology w/ Lab.
 3-2-4 Units.

 An introduction to fundamental unifying principles in biology.
 Topics covered in the course include: chemistry of life, cell structure and membranes, cellular functions (metabolism, respiration, photosynthesis, communication, and reproduction), genetics (inheritance patterns, DNA structure and function, gene expression, and biotechnology), and evolution.
 This course involves both lecture and lab components.